Table Mountain Rock Climbing

 HISTORY- Probably the first climb on the slab was put in by Paul Ross and Julia Blake in the summer of 1976.
 They bushwhacked directly in from the Kanc with difficulty locating the slab.
 (Uhg !!!).
 Paul named the* route they did that day "Dragon Fly" for the insect, of which there were many flitting around, while he (essentially) soloed on lead (no bolts for THAT Brit!).
 He "graded it 5.7" (That's "old school" 5.7 !) on "the best looking bit of the slab...to the top of the slab...and might have been [in the area of] Knights (in White Satin) or Holy Grail".

-The climb that Handren, and Ed Webster before him, named "Holy Smoke" has been re-named here "False Holy Smoke".
+The climb that Ed Webster, and the old (2012) Handren guide named "Holy Smoke" has been re-named "False Holy Smoke".
 [See more on this in the COMMENTs, if you're interested.]
 The real "Holy Smoke" (FA by the "two Dougs") included what would later be climbed as P1 of Table Scraps and the last pitch of Picnic Table.

 Rap Descents: [corrected/edited June 2016] See the photo "Rap Lines and Paths", below.